 Under recent legislation, cities and towns are authorized to establish development districts to encourage increased residential, industrial and commercial activity.
-All or a portion of the taxes on growth in assessed value in such districts may be pledged and used solely to finance economic development projects pursuant to the city or towns' development projects.
+All or a portion of the taxes on growth in assessed value in such districts may be pledged and used solely to finance economic development projects pursuant to the city or towns' development program for the district.
+This includes pledging such "tax increments" for the payment of bonds issued to finance such projects.
 As a result of any such pledge, tax increments raised from new growth properties in development districts are not available for other municipal purposes.
 Tax increments are taken into account in determining the total taxes assessed for the purpose of calculating the maximum permitted tax levy under Proposition 21⁄2 (see "Tax Limitations under "PROPERTY TAXATION" above).
 The Town is in the process of determining whether or not to develop such districts in the immediate future, and has re-established its Economic Development Industrial Commission (EDIC).